Finneyyy/ams-final-project/README.md

 The **spring-petclinic-angular** serves as a front-end client using _AngularJS_, whilst the **spring-petclinic-rest** serves as an _API_ using _Java_.

 The applicaion should be deployed considering the following:
-* Multiple Environment support: How can a developer test their new features on an environment before merging their changes to the main branch?
+* Multiple Environment support - test new features on an environment before merging their changes to the main branch
-* Automation: How can changes on the GitHub repository automatically build and deploy to testing and live environments?
+* Automation - changes on the GitHub repository automatically build and deploy to testing and live environments
-* Running costs: What are your monthly estimates?
-How could they be improved?
+* Running costs: the cost to develop the application and how they can be improved

 ## Metrics/Performance Standards: